Please download the appropriate installer from our website.

 The correct operating system should automatically be detected on the webpage.
 In this case, Windows has been detected as shown in the image below:

 From the dropdown menu you can choose between installing just the .exe install or the .exe install with Java x64.
-If you do not already have Java 8 installed on your machine, it is recommended to install the .exe + Java bundle.
+If you do not already have Java 8 or java 11 installed on your machine, it is recommended to install the .exe + Java bundle.
 Once the filetype has been selected you can click Download! to start the download.

 Once the download is done, double click the installer to start the installation process.
 A wizard will start that guides you through the installation.